The Bridge SEN Information Report November 2018

 Transport to school is organised by the Local Authority not the school.
 Transport staff are employed by the transport companies.

-There are social workers for children/young people with disabilities who are Local Authority Employees.
+There are social workers and social care support workers for children/young people with disabilities who are Local Authority Employees.

 All contact numbers for support services, described above, are within the parent handbook.
 If families have a query relating to these areas it is best to contact the professionals directly.
 This ensures that any message/queries/concerns from families are dealt with in the most efficient way.